Single-photon emission computed tomography: SPECT/CT

-In some cases a SPECT gamma scanner may be built to operate with a conventional CT scanner, with coregistration of images.
-As in PET/CT, this allows location of tumors or tissues which may be seen on SPECT scintigraphy, but are difficult to locate precisely with regard to other anatomical structures.
-Such scans are most useful for tissues outside the brain, where location of tissues may be far more variable.
-For example, SPECT/CT may be used in sestamibi parathyroid scan applications, where the technique is useful in locating ectopic parathyroid adenomas which may not be in their usual locations in the thyroid gland.
+In some cases, a SPECT gamma scanner may be modified to operate with a conventional CT scanner to combine Single-photon emission computed tomography with Computed tomography to provide both the detailed physiology of the body, as well as the ability to show the structure of the body being scanned.
+By layering the SPECT and CT data, a more accurate image can be created.
+In addition to this, the addition of CT helps to correct attenuation in the SPECT imaging.
+This can be useful for identifying tumors or tissues that may be seen on SPECT scintigraphy but are difficult to locate precisely with regard to other anatomical structures.

+In more recent versions of SPECT/CT systems, the detectors have improved significantly through the use of cadmium-zinc-telluride (CZT) detectors and the advancements in reconstruction algorithms.
+These advancements have increased image quality compared to older versions.

+With the advancements of SPECT/CT, the technology is playing an increasing role in clinical imaging applications and theranostics.
+For example, SPECT/CT may be used in sestamibi parathyroid scan applications, where the technique is useful in locating ectopic parathyroid adenomas, which may not be in their usual locations in the thyroid gland.

 Quality control

 The overall performance of SPECT systems can be performed by quality control tools such as the Jaszczak phantom.